SteCiu01/DAX-and-Data-Modelling/DAX-Codes/Label Format Measures/README.md

 Guidelines:
 - Considering what measure corresponds to Order 0, 1, or 2, etc.. in your measures selector, you need to adapt this code to your use case so that if Order = 0 is a currency and Order = 1 is a decimal value, you amend the code accordingly.
-- In case yoou have other measures that need to be formatted as currency or as whole number you can reference the code below
+- In case you have other measures that need to be formatted as currency or as whole number you can reference the code below

 ```
 SWITCH(